 A likely reason is that these marks drop two thing of note.
 Alagan Tomestones (used in buying mid tier endgame gear), and a Book that can be exchanged for items that can upgrade certain weapons into Infinity+1 Sword (Though so far, the Mirror of the Whorl snd the Demimateria are excluded).
 The rate the Tomestones drop from successfully killing elite marks is such that it surpassed Brayflox's Longstop hard mode for farming Tomestones.
 Needless to say some people are not amused.

 If there is one thing which shattered the community and triggered a lot of problems, it's the hunts (patch 2.3).
-Those hunts allow players to very quickly get equipment and rare materials which could only be found in the hardest dungeon until their inclusion, so naturally every single player on a server will try to do those, instead of the rest of the content added by the patch.
-Moreover, the notorious monsters you have to kill in the hunts die very quickly, which means than even if you manage to find them in time to attack them (and when dozen of players are looking for the same monster in the same zone, chances are you won't find it first), you have no guarantee to win the gold medal for your participation, which grants the full reward.
-It's also frequent to get insulted by other players if you happen to pull the monster before some groups reach it.
+Killing elite marks can rack up a lot of allied seals, which allow players to obtain equipment and rare materials (most which could only be found in the hardest dungeon until their inclusion) very quickly.
+Naturally, every single player on a server will try to do hunts instead of the rest of the content added by the patch.
+Moreover, the notorious monsters you have to kill in the hunts die very quickly due to several dozen players attacking the monsters all at once, which means than even if you manage to find them in time to attack them (and when dozen of players are looking for the same monster in the same zone, chances are you won't find it first), you have no guarantee to win the gold medal for your participation, which grants the full reward.
+It's also frequent to get insulted by other players if you happen to pull the monster before some groups reach it and some may even refuse to revive you if you are defeated since they feel you deserve to die for pulling too early.
 Square-Enix hotfixed the hunts in order to increase the health points of the monsters, but it doesn't fix the lingering problems surrounding the hunts.

 Complacent Gaming Syndrome: Legacy was particular notorious for this in regards to end game content.
 Warriors were flat out better than Paladins, thanks to the fact that Warriors attacks were boosted by both STR and VIT, and Steel Cyclone was not only powerful, but also allowed the Warrior to AoE tank.
 Bards and Blackmages could safely stand back and fire off arrows and spells for massive amounts of damage, with Bards also doubling as back up healers since Conjurer was one of it's sub-classes originally.
 A lot of parties began demanding that parties only consist of this, locking out players who preferred playing as Paladins Monks, and Dragoons.
 A Realm Reborn has taken a number of steps in improving gameplay balance to avoid, or at least reduce this.

-Thaumaturges/Black Mages tend to be in high demand for dungeons and trials that have multiple enemies the party has to fight at once.
+Thaumaturges/Black Mages/Arcanist/Summoner tend to be in high demand for dungeons and trials that have multiple enemies the party has to fight at once.
 Why?
-Because the person playing as a Thaumaturge or Black Mage have a massive AOE Limit Break that can seriously wreck multiple targets at once.
+Because the person playing as one of these classes has a massive AOE Limit Break that can seriously wreck multiple targets at once.
 A grand example of this is the fight against Ifrit (Hard) where the party needs to destroy multiple nails quickly less they suffer a One-Hit KO attack from Ifrit's Hellfire.